smarttommyau/inspired3D-RV/maze/README.md

 Find your way through the maze.

 ## Learn:
-Use Kruskal's Algorithm to generate a 3d maze.
+Learn to generate a 3d maze using dfs.